-Ans: The writer arranged a sack, filled it with his useless books, put them on his shoulder, and carried them down.
+Ans: The writer arranged a sack, filled it with his useless books, put them on his shoulder and carried them down.
 It was nearly midnight.
 The weather was quite cold and the stars were shining.

-Q.9: Describe the author's midnight venture to throw the books in the river and the suspicions that his actions were likely to arouse.
+Q.9: Describe the author's midnight venture to throw the books in the river and the suspicions which his action were likely to arouse.

 Ans: He put his books in a sack at midnight and went out in the cold.
 He felt afraid of a policeman who could catch him.
 He also feared that someone was following him.
-He was scared that he could be accused of throwing a baby into the river.
+But he threw his books into the river.